machinekoder/pickit-docs/docs/faq/general/how-does-the-pickit-3d-camera-works.rst

 Conversely, the region next to the right side of the edge is visible to the projector but not to the sensor.

 .. image:: /assets/images/faq/Pickit-camera-standing-edge.png
+   :align: center

 The second scenario consists of a transparent object.
 In the image below it can be seen that both the structured light and the sensor pass through the object.
 So 3D data of the flat surface below the object is returned, but no information of the object itself is obtained.

 .. image:: /assets/images/faq/Pickit-camera-transparent.png
+   :align: center

 A third scenario is when the object is reflective.
 The structured light that falls on the object will not be reflected towards the camera but away from it.
 This makes it impossible to obtain 3D information around the object, as shown in the image below.

 .. image:: /assets/images/faq/Pickit-camera-reflective.png
+   :align: center

 The above scenarios exemplify edge cases.
 Often parts are only partially reflective or semi-transparent.
 When in doubt about a part, it is recommended to test it by placing it under the camera, trigger a detection and inspect the point cloud in the **Points** tab of the :ref:`Viewer`.
-If not enough 3D data is shown, know that this can be further optimized.
+If not enough 3D data is captured, know that this can be further optimized.
-For the Pickit M and L cameras, :ref:`image-fusion` leads to a more stable point cloud.
+For the Pickit M and L cameras, :ref:`image fusion <image-fusion>` leads to a more stable point cloud.
 For the Pickit M-HD camera, a different camera preset can be used.
 If still not enough 3D is obtained the parts are too reflective or transparent.